 The destructor is declared as a member having the class preceded by a tilde as

 its name, not using any arguments.
-So, std::string
+So, std::string's destructor is named

-.
-The memory allocated by our class Strings
+~string.
+The memory allocated by our class Strings is therefore

 properly destroyed as follows (in the example assume that using namespace